Grooming Tips

 Embrace the Chaos

-Here's the thing about being a dog owner in the PNW: you're going to get muddy.
+The truth about being a dog owner in the PNW: you're going to get muddy.
 Your house is going to smell like wet dog sometimes.
 Your car's back seat has a permanent paw print pattern.

-But you also get to hike through old-growth forests with your best friend, watch them sprint across Pacific beaches, and come home to a dog who's had the best day of their life — for the 800th day in a row.
+But you also get to hike through old-growth forests with your best friend, watch them sprint across Pacific beaches, and come home to a dog who's had the best day of their life, for the 800th day in a row.

 A good groomer makes the mess manageable.
 The joy is on you.

 Find groomers near you who understand what it means to keep a dog happy in the Pacific Northwest.
+Not sure how to pick one?
+Read our guide on how to choose a dog groomer.
+And for a month-by-month grooming calendar tuned to PNW weather, check out our seasonal grooming guide.

 pnwrainmuddog-careseattleportland